 We do NOT want you to feel those same frustrations, so we've listed our favorite resources in one convenient location so you won't have to hunt them down for yourself.Need FREE blogging tools to help make your life easier, better, and more enjoyable?
 Start here! #blogging Click To Tweet

 Each of these links is to a product we currently use, love, and consider essential to blogging.
-We never recommend products anywhere on our site unless we absolutely 100% love them.
+We never recommend products anywhere on our site unless we 100% love them.

-The majority of these products are also FREE.
-Many offer paid upgrades to unlock additional features, and we've indicated that with a [FREE +] sign or we've included the upgrade price next to the name.
+The majority of these products are FREE.
+Many offer paid upgrades to unlock additional features, and we've indicated that with a [FREE +] sign or have included the upgrade price next to the name.

 1. The Best Organizational Tool for Bloggers

 Asana (FREE +): This is the only project management tool we use.
 We enter blog topics into our calendar and set due dates, then Asana emails reminders as those dates near.
-It's very easy to add multiple users and assign tasks.
-We credit Elle & Co. for introducing us to Asana via this handy video, which we recommend you watch, too!
+It's simple to add multiple users and assign tasks.
+Elle & Co. introduced us to Asana via this handy video.
 [We use the free version.]